 Business Continuity.
 Benevity will, throughout the Term of the Agreement, provide and maintain a business continuity and disaster recovery plan (“Recovery Plan”) that is not materially less protective than the Recovery Plan in effect on the Effective Date, as set forth below.
 Benevity will promptly notify Client in writing of any material changes to the Recovery Plan, and will furnish to Client an updated version of such Recovery Plan reflecting such material changes.

 Current Recovery Plan.
-Benevity has implemented a Recovery-as-a-Service solution (“RaaS Solution”) (offered currently by Bluelock, Inc., but which may be provided via a different service provider at Benevity’s discretion) which supports multiple, geographically separated data center locations for protection of the production infrastructure.
-The RaaS Solution provides a remote data center located in Las Vegas, Nevada as a recovery target for the production data center in Indianapolis, Indiana (such locations may be changed at Benevity’s discretion), and offers a 4-hour recovery time objective (“RTO”).
-The RaaS Solution provides the replication bandwidth and storage required to maintain the capacity to recover and power the protected workloads within the specified RTO.
+Benevity has implemented a “Warm Standby” disaster recovery solution (offered currently by Amazon Web Services (“AWS”), but which may be provided via a different service provider at Benevity’s discretion) which supports multiple, geographically separated data center locations for protection of the production data.
+The disaster recovery solution utilizes AWS’ US-West-2 (Oregon) facility as a recovery target for the production data center in their US-East-1 (N. Virginia) facility (such locations may be changed at Benevity’s discretion but will remain in the US), and offers a 4-hour recovery time objective (“RTO”).
+The disaster recovery solution provides the replication bandwidth and storage required to maintain the capacity to recover and power the protected workloads within the specified RTO.
 Benevity will monitor the production infrastructure, responding to infrastructure alerts.
 Replication data traffic will be routed through a secure private link between data centers.
 Change requests to modify replication parameters such as adding resources and virtual machines to the protected infrastructure will be issued as required.
-Scheduled maintenance of the replication components will be performed during a specific RaaS Solution maintenance window.
 The recovery functionality will be tested at least annually.
 Test results will be documented and available to Client for review.
 Client will be notified of a disaster declaration and ongoing communication will be provided until the Services are restored to normal operations.

 Online Support (for Client Administrators and Spark End Users)